How to Calculate the ROI of Retail Sales Training Programs

 Of course, higher sales, but other key performance indicators should include the number of items per transaction, average sales, and average sales per employee per hour of work.

-On a long-term basis, your sales training ROI calculation should also include a drop in your turnover rate.
-In addition, you want education to be a part of every executive meeting.
-Each time you need to be asking: How are the learners progressing?
+Your sales training ROI calculation should also include a drop in your turnover rate on a long-term basis.
+In addition, you want education to be part of every executive meeting.
+Each time, you need to ask: How are the learners progressing?
 What are some customer service mistakes that can be fixed?

 For example, one retailer bought my training program with the understanding that her salespeople would be taking the online sales training off of the sales floor.
 Still, her store manager never got that directive, so he used the materials on the floor between helping customers.